Board Members of High Watch

 John’s career started in the world of film and theatre.
 At 26, John’s Broadway theatre productions earned 9 Tony nominations.
 His documentary film Overnight opened the Sundance film festival.
 John has travelled throughout the world as a Location Manager for the James Bond film franchise, most recently on Spectre in Austria and Skyfall in Turkey.

-Jerry is the Chief Executive Jerry has over twenty years of experience as an executive with non-profit healthcare organizations.
+Jerry is the Chief Executive Officer at High Watch Recovery Center, with over twenty years of experience as an executive with non-profit healthcare organizations.
 Prior to joining High Watch, Jerry was the Executive Director of a Connecticut-based emergency medical service provider.

 Jerry is a licensed paramedic and served for many years as the President and Chairman of a large non-profit paramedic service in Southern Connecticut.
 He also serves on the State of Connecticut Alcohol & Drug Policy Council.